DEV-learn-co-students/angular-strict-di-readme-seiji-batch-002/README.md

 </div>
 ```

 Now, any custom filter/service/directive/controller/etc that does not have the `$inject` property defined will throw an error.
+If we've annotated all of our functions correctly (saving Angular a load of time), it'll work exactly like before - just that little bit faster!